Russian 'Dirty Money' Laundered Through London Damages Britain, U.K. Lawmakers Say

 “You could either invest in New York or you could invest in London.
 So they were doing everything they could to ensure that people came to London, and that meant no questions asked,” former BBC central European correspondent Misha Glenny told the Irish Times.

-Roman Borisovich, founder of ClampK, the Committee for Legislation Against Moneylaundering in Properties by Kleptocrats, told the Irish Times London’s that Russian oligarchs are not to be mistaken with businessmen.
+Roman Borisovich, the founder of ClampK, the Committee for Legislation Against Money laundering in Properties by Kleptocrats, told the Irish Times London’s that Russian oligarchs are not to be mistaken with businessmen.
 They have, according to Borisovich, made their wealth from transactions with the Russian government.

-Their money, extracted from Russia, usually leaves the country to be laundered in Cyprus, goes through a few offshore companies on to the British Virgin Islands, and then arrives to London – where it is then invested in real estate.
+Their money, extracted from Russia, usually leaves the country to be laundered in Cyprus, goes through a few offshore companies on to the British Virgin Islands, and then arrives in London – where it is then invested in real estate.

-Between 2008 and 2015, for example, about 3,000 high net-worth individuals took advantage of the so called Tier 1 Investment Scheme established by Gordon Brown, former Prime Minister of the United Kingdom, the Irish Times noted.
+Between 2008 and 2015, for example, about 3,000 high net-worth individuals took advantage of the so-called Tier 1 Investment Scheme established by Gordon Brown, former Prime Minister of the United Kingdom, the Irish Times noted.
 This scheme enabled wealthy individuals to get temporary residence and then apply for permanent residence within two to five years, providing they invested between two and ten million Pound Sterling in the United Kingdom.

 The Skripal poisoning seems to have made British lawmakers more wary of Russian oligarch presence in London, and the newly released report states that Russian money was undermining Britain’s criticism of Russia and supporting a campaign by President Vladimir Putin, designed to “subvert the international rules-based system.”